-If you don't have one, or if you haven't given it much thought over the last few years, now is definitely the time to get on with it.
+If you don't have one, or if you haven't given it much thought over the last few years, now is definitely the time to develop one.

-If you use any technology in your business - whether that's something as simple as a cash register, or it's a full blown network for 5 locations - a proper IT strategy will be your best friend.
+If you use any technology in your business - whether that's something as simple as a cash till, or it's a full-blown network for 5 locations - a proper IT strategy will be your best friend.
 It's the foundation to growing your business.
 It can mean the difference between surviving a time of uncertainty and thriving through it.

-OK, there's a big chance I'm biased!
-But I cannot stress enough how important a wellthought-out IT strategy is for any successful business.
+OK, I'm biased!
+But I cannot stress enough how important a well-thought-out IT strategy is for any successful business.

 Your IT strategy should work alongside your business plan, detailing the ways your technology will accelerate progress towards your goals and objectives.
-It should take into account both long and short term targets, and leave room for change where necessary (if nothing else, the pandemic has taught us just how quickly we might need to adapt).
+It should take into account both long and short term targets, and leave room for change where necessary.

 And while it's called an IT strategy, it's not actually about your technology.
-Sure, you'll have plans for the technology and devices that you use, and those that you aspire to use in future.
+Sure, you'll have plans for the technology and devices that you use, and those that you want to use in future.
 In reality, the strategy is about your business, and how your technology can help you to achieve all the things you'd like to, in the easiest way possible.

-A great starting point is to take a look at your current IT infrastructure.
-What works well, and what would you like to improve?
+A great starting point is to take a look at your current IT infrastructure; what works well, and what would you like to improve?
 As your business grows, will your technology grow with you, or will you need to look at new software, networks, and even phone systems?

 Speak to the people working in your business.
 What do they think works really well, and what would they change if they could?
 Are there parts of your infrastructure that actually hinder what you're doing?
-Could you save time if you switched over to different software, or if one app could communicate with another one?
+Could you save time if you switched over to different software, or if one application could communicate with another one?